stephenburks/spell-deck/ideas.md

-# D&D 5e Spell Deck - Ideas & Roadmap
+# D&D 5e Spell Library - Ideas & Roadmap

 A living document for tracking features, enhancements, and ideas for the spell management application.